rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 v4.2.3
 >Fixed the timing of setting WORLDMAP, DIALOG, PIPBOY, INVENTORY, INTFACEUSE, and INTFACELOOT game mode flags
->Fixed the timer event execution in global scripts
+>Fixed the execution of the timer event in global scripts
 >Fixed the palette and the movie playback in DX9 mode
 >Improved the functionality of create_message_window script function to support the newline control character '\n'
 >Removed TownMapHotkeysFix and DisplaySecondWeaponRange from ddraw.ini because there is little reason to turn them off
 >Added a fix for duplicate critters being added to the list of potential targets for AI
->Added a fix for the playback of the speech sound file for the death screen being abruptly ended in some cases
+>Added a fix for the playback of the speech sound file for the death screen being ended abruptly in some cases
 >Added a fix for the barter button on the dialog window not animating until after leaving the barter screen
 >Added a fix for the division operator treating negative integers as unsigned
 >Added a fix for trying to loot corpses with the 'NoSteal' flag set
->Added an option to allow using the special '^' character in dialog msg files to specify the alternative text that will be displayed in the dialogue based on the player's gender
+>Added an option to allow using the caret character '^' in dialog msg files to specify alternative text in dialogue based on the player's gender
 >Added options to draw a dotted line while traveling on the world map (similar to Fallout 1, from Ghosthack)
 >Added an option to display terrain types when hovering the cursor over the player's marker on the world map (from Ghosthack)
 >Added a flashing icon to the Horrigan encounter and scripted force encounters by default